 Preview Type - Choose the input (plaintext or markdown) to be provided by the student.
 LaTex is also supported and is useful when students need to enter mathematical formulas in their answers.
 The following options are available:

 Plaintext - Students enter ordinary text with no markdown formatting; there is no preview window.

 Plaintext + LaTeX - Students enter plaintext with no markdown formatting but offers support for LaTeX commands.
 A preview window is available where students can see the rendered LaTeX output.

 Markdown + LaTeX - Students enter markdown that also offers support for LaTex commands.
 A preview window is available where students can see the rendered markdown with LaTeX output.

-Answer and Rationale - Enter guidance for the assessment.
+Rationale - Enter guidance for the assessment.
 This is visible to the teacher when the project is opened in the course or when opening the student’s project.
 This guidance information can also be shown to students after they have submitted their answer and when they reload the assignment after marking it as completed.

 Click Metadata in the left navigation pane and complete the following fields:

 Bloom’s Level - Click the drop-down and choose the level of Bloom’s Taxonomy: https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/ for the current assessment.